Applying to the EMBody Lab: FAQ

 What is the best way to contact you?

-Email me at firstname.lastname@example.org after checking this FAQ for updates that might clarify any questions you have.
+- Current and prospective graduate students, please email me directly at firstname.lastname@example.org (after checking this FAQ for updates that might clarify any questions you have).

-NEW GRADUATE STUDENTS: I will be reviewing applications for two new graduate students to join my lab in Fall 2022 (application deadline Dec 1, 2021).
-Applicants to the EMBody Lab can come in through the Clinical Psychology, Developmental Psychology, or Social Psychology programs.
+NEW GRADUATE STUDENTS: I will likely review applications for graduate students to join my lab in Fall 2023 (application deadline Dec 1, 2022).
+Applicants to the EMBody Lab can come in through the Clinical Psychology, Developmental Psychology, or Social Psychology programs at of the Queen's Psychology Graduate Program.

 II.
 FOR GRADUATE-LEVEL APPLICANTS